dy/piezo/docs/r&d.md

     + makes `#` part of var names
     + allows avoiding quotes

-## [x] Memory: Should we make memory importable, instead of exportable? -> internalize memory - it is exported only if imported
+## [x] Import, Memory: Should we make memory importable, instead of exportable? -> internalize memory - it is exported only if imported

   + naturally enables shared memory
   ? can help with question of naming memory?